Apr 8 2010

 In the mid 1950’s Bourgeois’ artwork explored issues such as internal distress, fear, vulnerability, and loss of control.
 She worked with bronze, plaster, and marble, and her previous rigid, upright sculptures evolved into smooth, organic shapes.
 In the 1960’s Bourgeois’ works became larger and were executed in bronze, carved stone, and rubber latex.
 During this time, she explored relationships between men and women in her artwork which became more sexually explicit.

 Bourgeois’s achievements have been recognized with numerous honours and awards including National Medal of Arts and a grand prize in sculpture from the French Ministry Culture.
-At the age of 97, she currently lives and works in Brooklyn, New York.
+She died on May 31, 2010 – creating artwork until her death.

 Delaunay married French painter Robert Delaunay with whom she had a son, Charles.
 Both Sonia and Robert developed an offshoot of cubism known as Orphism (aka Simultaneism).
 Orphism was similar to cubism in its abstraction but was based on the real world and used bright colours and repeating patterns similar in some aspects to Russian folk art.